nikhlu07/Decentralized_freelacing_platform/README.md

 ```
-Decentralized Freelance Marketplace
+# Decentralized Freelance Marketplace

-A blockchain-based platform that connects freelancers and clients in a trustless environment, eliminating the need for intermediaries while ensuring secure transactions and communication.
+> A blockchain-powered platform connecting freelancers and clients in a **trustless**, **secure**, and **intermediary-free** environment.

+---

-Project Inspiration
+## 🚀 Project Inspiration

-This project was inspired by the work of @Daltonic and his tutorial on decentralized applications.
-While drawing inspiration from his approach, I've expanded the functionality and implemented my own vision for a comprehensive freelance marketplace on the blockchain
+Inspired by [@Daltonic](https://github.com/Daltonic)’s dApp tutorial, this project expands into a full-featured freelance marketplace with integrated escrow, arbitration, and real-time messaging.

+---

-## System Architecture
+## 🏗️ System Architecture

 ### High-Level Architecture